-- (a) The clerk to the board, in cooperation with the county manager, shall compile all requests for items to be placed on the agenda for each regular, special and emergency meeting into a draft agenda.
-A request to have an item of business placed on the agenda for a regular meeting by members of the public must be received no later than 5 p.m. on the Tuesday of the week before any regularly scheduled meeting.
-Board members may add an item until publication of the draft agenda by the clerk.
-The proposed agenda, as such may be modified, shall be adopted by majority vote of the Board and become the official agenda for the meeting. - (b) The agenda packet shall include the agenda document, any proposed ordinances or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda.
+- (a) The clerk to the board in cooperation with the county manager shall prepare the agenda for each regular, special, and emergency meeting.
+A request to have an item of business placed on the agenda for a regular meeting must be received at least five working days before the meeting.
+Any board member may, by timely request, have an item placed on the agenda. - (b) The agenda packet shall include the agenda document, any proposed ordinances or amendments to ordinances, and supporting documentation and background information relevant to items on the agenda.
 A copy of the agenda packet shall be delivered to each board member at least seventy-two hours before the meeting.
-Documents in the agenda packet, if not previously available for public inspection, shall become so when packets have been delivered to each board member or left at his or her usual dwelling.

-(c) The board may, by majority vote, add an item not on the agenda on findings by the majority of the board that such items could not have reasonably been placed on the agenda pursuant to normal procedures and it is essential that such business be considered at the meeting.
+Documents in the agenda packet, if not previously available for public inspection, shall become so when packets have been delivered to each board member or left at his or her usual dwelling. - (c) The board may, by majority vote, add an item not on the agenda on findings by the majority of the board that such items could not have reasonably been placed on the agenda pursuant to normal procedures and it is essential that such business be considered at the meeting.